xuankuzcr/xuankuzcr/README.md

 😄 Hi, I'm Chunran Zheng, an undergraduate from Xi'an Jiaotong University, China. </br>
 🔭 I’m currently working on multi-sensor fusion SLAM based on the livox lidar and vision. </br>
 ⚡ Fun experience: I was a member of the Robomaster and RoboCup robotics teams of XJTU.
-At the same time, I initiated the service robot group of XJTU, and achieved good results in WRC and China robot competition.
+At the same time, I initiated the service robot group of XJTU, and achieved good results in WRC and China Robot Competition.

 <table><tr><td align="center" width="55%">